 Yes.

-OBS Studio 30 has native support for the WISH protocol, which is also
+OBS Studio 30 has native support for the WHIP protocol, which is also

 implemented by Galene.
 In order to use the native support, make sure that